decrn/tilogics/README.md

 # Type Inference Logics

-This document contains a brief explanation of the supplementary material that we include as part of the paper submission.
-We intend to supply a more thorough overview for the artifact submission.
+This document contains an overview of the supplementary material that we include as part of the paper submission.

 ## Overview